 It may seem cliché, but everyone can appreciate a good ol’ picnic in the park.
 Make a midweek evening memorable by surprising your sweetie with a spontaneous night out to watch the sunset.
 Find a comfortable place with a view of the western sky and plan to set up shop around dusk.
 Stop by the market for light snacks on your way.
 You don’t need much—crackers and vegan cheese, sweet treats and wine, plus a large blanket and bug spray.
 Remember to bring candles or a flashlight so you can continue to enjoy your picnic (and each other) once the sun goes down.

 Take an urban lunch break outside during the workweek.

 Picnics aren’t just for weekends and holidays.
 One of our favorite easy lunch ideas during the workweek is to get outside with a simple brown-bag lunch.
 Map out the closest picnic table, public park, or random patch of grass near your office.
 Bring along portable meal options that don’t need reheating such as kale and quinoa salad, chickpea salad sandwiches, raw veggies and dip, and fresh fruit.
 Incorporate a small blanket and reading material if you’re eating solo, or ask a colleague to join in on the fun and make it a potluck picnic.

 On those nights when the weather just isn’t right to eat outside, cozy up with blankets and candles on the living room floor.
 Invite a crowd or just your significant other, and have fun with food since your kitchen isn’t far away.
 Watch movies while you snack on popcorn and pita pizzas, or entertain with traditional picnic staples such as sandwiches, slaws, and sweets—and play board games if you have a larger crowd.

-Nicole Axworthy and Lisa Pitman are picnic lovers and authors of the forthcoming cookbook, DIY Vegan.
+Nicole Axworthy and Lisa Pitman are picnic lovers and authors of DIY Vegan.